ndwiebe/workload-allocation-tool/README.md

 # Workload Allocation Tool

-A professional web application for accounting firms to automatically allocate client workloads to managers based on capacity and workload balancing.
+A professional web application for accounting firms to automatically allocate client workloads to managers based on capacity, workload balancing, and partner preferences.

 ## ✨ Features